jhcheung/trubya-rails/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Have Ruby already installed on machine.
+Ruby
+Rails

+### Running on local machine

-Then, just bundle install in the root directory.
+First, install the dependencies of the app by running the following command in the root directory:

 ```
 bundle install
 ```

-### Running

 After you have bundle installed, you can now run the rails server with this: